ruhika28/sentiment-analysis-of-beer-data/README.md

 datetime is converted
 beer style is column that cant be dropped as style influences appearences and overall  review so hence it is convrrted using one hot encoding

-Linear regression is implemented and validation set is find out how accurate the  model is  and hyperparameter tuning is done to improve performance
+Linear regression is implemented and validation set is used to find out how accurate the  model is  and hyperparameter tuning is done to improve performance

 # Conclusion:
 It was found out that certain beer  styles along with  aroma , Taste , Palette and Appreance were the important factors, apart from that the error recorded was only  0.3 meaning the model was 70 % accurate